Introduction

 - Set up email notifications

-T3 Monitoring is a fantastic extension for professional TYPO3 management.
-The combination with TYPO3 Updater creates an outstanding infrastructure for multi-site environments.
+T3 Monitoring is a fantastic extension for managing TYPO3 professionally.
+Combined with the TYPO3 Updater, it gives you an outstanding infrastructure for multi-site environments.

 Further Resources